Calls for Community Review

 Semantic interoperability in healthcare and the life sciences is not just a technical challenge.
 It affects how data about patients and studies is interpreted when it moves between hospitals, registries, and research infrastructures, with direct consequences for people's lives.
 If different parties are to share and reuse data, they need to be able to adopt and trust a common semantic solution.

 That trust depends on openness and community participation.
-A shared ontology can only succeed if the people who work with these concepts in practice can see how it is built, question its assumptions, and help improve it.
+A common semantic reference model can only succeed if the people who work with these concepts in practice can see how it is built, question its assumptions, and help improve it.
 Community review is therefore not an optional extra, but a core part of how we work.

 These Calls for Community Review correspond to the external community review phase in the ontology validation lifecycle described in the Ontology validation and lifecycle page.
 Ontology packages follow a staged lifecycle with clear validation steps so that checks and changes remain transparent and traceable.